 - Financial goals to start construction on my current home and put away money for a vacation home in Vermont I want to buy.

 - How often I want to see friends and how much time I spend with my family.

 - Reaching my goal weight of 160 pounds and maintaining it.

-For the short term goals, I use the 3×5 cards to write out my mini to-do list.
-This is a list of things that will help me push forward in the right direction towards my goals.
+For the short-term goals, I use the 3×5 cards to write out my mini to-do list.
+This is a list of things that will help me push forward in the right direction toward achieving the goals I have set.

 2. How Many Goals Should You Have At A Time?

 I think the number of goals you have on your goal sheet or list depends on whether you have really large goals that take a lot of work…or smaller things you want to accomplish.
 For example, with the short-term goals I’m working on for my Mastermind group, I have 2 in each section.
 These sections include relationships, financial, business, personal, and spiritual.
 They are short-term goals that I’ll be able to reach quickly and take off the list.

 Having small goals versus big goals will determine how much you can work on at a time.
 For me, fewer goals work best.
 I like simple.
 Also…I like developing daily habits I can stick with to help me reach my aspirations and become the person I want to be.

 3. How do You Know When to Stop Pursuing a Goal?